nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 ![NIC](media/nginx-ingress-icon.png)

-In this section, you will be installing NGINX Plus Ingress Controller in first AKS cluster using manifest files.
+In this section, you will be installing NGINX Plus Ingress Controller in your first AKS cluster using manifest files.
 You will be then checking and verifying the Ingress Controller is running.

 1. Make sure your AKS cluster is running.
 Check the Nodes using below command.